apache/trafficserver/doc/admin-guide/performance/index.en.rst

 If error responses are costly for your origin server to generate, you may elect to have |TS| cache these responses for a period of time.
-The default behavior is to consider all of these responses to be uncacheable, which will lead to every client request to result in an origin request.
+The default behavior is to consider all of these responses to be uncacheable, which will lead to every client request resulting in an origin request.

 This behavior is controlled by both enabling the feature via :ts:cv:`proxy.config.http.negative_caching_enabled` and setting the cache time